Visit department's website: as.nyu.edu/politics

 A vibrant home for those interested in government and public affairs, the Wilf Family Department of Politics gives students the skills needed to reach a deeper analytical understanding of political events that is grounded in logic and evidence.
 We encourage a truly scientific inquiry into politics that informs a critical discussion of political institutions and a rigorous approach to effecting positive political change.

 We offer courses in political theory, quantitative and formal political analysis, American politics, comparative politics, and international politics.
 Our curriculum covers a wide range of substantive topics including law, elections, ethnic conflict, justice, economic development, political accountability, war and peacekeeping, public policy, democracy, political economy, strategy, and political attitudes and beliefs.
 Our faculty specializes in the politics of the United States and countries around the globe.
-Courses are regularly offered on Latin America, Western and Eastern Europe, Africa, Russia, India, and China.
+Courses are regularly offered on Latin America, Western and Eastern Europe, Africa, Russia, India, China, and Japan.